 - meet the requirements of U.S. Hours of Service regulations, section 395.15

-However, all this changes as of December 2019.
+However, all these changes as of December 2019.
 Once the Full Compliance Phase begins, motor carriers and drivers subject to the ELD rule will need to use self-certified, registered ELDs.

 Can a carrier purchase and install a new AOBRD device?

-The FMCSA provided guidance for this situation in this article from their FAQs section.
-The FMCSA allows carriers to move AOBRDs previously installed before December 16, 2017 and updated over-the-air to other vehicles.
+The FMCSA allows carriers to move AOBRDs previously installed before December 16, 2017, and updated over-the-air to other vehicles.

 Further clarity is provided in the FMCSA’s answer: “However, you may not purchase and install a new AOBRD in a vehicle after December 18, 2017.”